-Inside: Choosing to get curious when faced with limitations allows us to shift away from judgment into joyful possibility.
+Inside: Curiosity helps us name our limitations and get creative as we choose our response.
+Curiosity shifts us from judgment into joyful possibility.
 This post contains referral links.

 In fact, I’m a sold-out, geeky fan of imperfect action.
 Without a willingness to acknowledge the truth of what is and then to take imperfect action in our personal lives or on a global scale, we might remain stuck or complacent or worse, complicit in harmful patterns of thought and behaviour.